ElvinEga/pakakumi_scraper/README.md

-# Blaze crash game web srapping with Puppeteer
+# Pakakumi crash game web srapping with Puppeteer

 A simple functionality for getting crash values from Pakakumi until you close the server.